CBD Oil for Irritable Bowel Syndrome (IBS)

 Moving on to Europe, there are a handful of countries that allow cannabis and by extension CBD.
 They include Italy, Belgium, Austria, Netherlands, Spain, Denmark, and Romania.
 For industrial production of hemp products such as isolates and oils, a maximum THC level of 0.2% is required.

-In the UK, CBD doesn’t fall in the category of controlled substances.
+In the UK, CBD doesn’t fall into the category of controlled substances.
 There are very little restrictions on the oil and so you can access them much easier than in most regions.
 The only disclaimer is that CBD specifically from cannabis is illegal in the UK.
 Only the hemp strain is accepted and is locally grown within the region.
 Just like in Europe, anything with THC levels above 0.2% is prohibited.

 In the United States, the federal government still regards CBD as a Schedule I drug, a class that contains drugs with no medical backing or with a high risk of abuse.
 However, individual states have varying laws regarding the use of CBD oil.
 The states that allow their use include Washington DC, Alaska, California, Colorado, Maine, and Massachusetts to name a few.
 Other states do not allow CBD alongside other marijuana products.
 They are Idaho, Nebraska, and South Dakota.